 Usually, a voluntary departure is a last resort for immigration cases where the chances of a positive outcome are unlikely.
 In these cases, the offer to depart voluntarily can have a positive impact on your chances in the future.

-Amistad Bail Bonds provides bail bond services in North Carolina.
-If you have an immigration case pending and are looking for options to finance your voluntary departure bond, contact Amistad Bail Bonds now..
+Amistad Bail and Immigration Bonds provides bail bond services in North Carolina.
+If you have an immigration case pending and are looking for options to finance your voluntary departure bond, contact Amistad Bail and Immigration Bonds now..